-Top 10 Mobile Apps to Run Your Small Business From the Beach
+Top 10 Mobile Apps for Small Business Owners

 Can people actually work without the tools provided by G Suite?
 This list isn’t in any order, but if it were, Google and its ubiquitous suite of tools would be numbers 1 through 4.
 Gmail- you’re already using this one.
 Google Docs- instantly share and collaborate on documents, spreadsheets, and presentations from your phone, from your smartphone, laptop, or internet cafe (are those still a thing?) anywhere in the world.
 Google Calendar- integrates seamlessly with Docs and Mail, and it pushes notifications to remind you of meetings, not that you’d ever forget them anyway.
 Google Hangouts- meet with your entire small business via webcam.
 Hangouts is perfect for those meetings you totally remembered, just keep your selfie cam on; your employees don’t need to see your hot dog legs.
 I think there are still people using Google+ too, in case your Facebook and Twitter apps aren’t loading.
 G Suite is often the foundation of money making apps for many small businesses.